MicrosoftDocs/architecture-center/docs/example-scenario/geode/index.md

 The classic approach may present challenges in a number of forms:
 - network latency: users coming from the other side of the globe connecting to the hosting endpoint
-- traffic management: my users may have bursts in demand that can overwhelm the services
+- traffic management: my users may have bursts in demand that can overwhelm the services in a single region
 - complexity: the complexity of deploying 40 copies of my app infrastructure into multiple regions for a follow-the-sun-service is overwhelming and often cost-prohibitive (40x as expensive).

-The geode pattern harnesses key features of Azure to route traffic to the nearest geographical endpoint by which latency is reduced and performance increase.
+The geode pattern harnesses key features of Azure to route traffic to the nearest geographical endpoint by which latency is reduced and performance increases.
 Cloud data-replication services are used to ensure that _all_ requests can be served from _all_ geo-nodes – as their data store is identical.
 In addition by using serverless and consumption-based billed technologies waste and cost is reduced from having duplicate geo-distributed deployments.
+Furthermore, the resiliency of the whole solution increases with each added geode, since all geodes can take over from each other in the event of a regional outage.

 ## Solution